Volunteer Awards

 You can nominate an individual or a group for an award.
 The nominee/s must have made an outstanding contribution to a wilder Somerset and volunteered with or in association with Somerset Wildlife Trust within the last 2 years.

-This year we have removed the categories to make nominating for an award more flexible, but you are still welcome to nominate a long-standing volunteer (volunteering with or in association with SWT for at least 10 years) or a young volunteer (under the age of 25).
+We have removed the formal categories to make nominating for an award more flexible, but we still expect those awarded to reflect the scope of volunteering at SWT.
+This includes long-standing volunteers (volunteering with or in association with SWT for at least 10 years) or a young volunteers (under the age of 25), volunteer groups or individuals.

 Criteria